leivanoe1011/home_finder_v2/README.md

 - At the same time, a button will be generated that will save all the data from that search.
 	-- This functionality will give the user to go back to previous search criteria.

+@ Noe: Have you already scoped out an Animated Search Form?
+This could be really simple or miserably difficult.
+Guess I'll see what I can find also.